Define and Communicate Your Values

 Promote Diversity and Inclusion

-Diversity and inclusion are essential components of a People first culture.
+Diversity and inclusion are essential components of creating people-first culture.
 Embrace diversity in your workforce, not just as a policy but as a practice.
 Ensure that your organization values different perspectives, experiences, and backgrounds.

 Promote inclusivity by eliminating biases in hiring, promoting equal opportunities, and creating a welcoming environment for all employees.
 When everyone feels included and valued, they are more likely to collaborate and perform at their best.